 Incorporating multiple sources of flood risk and based on advanced modelling techniques and analysis undertaken by WRN member Ambiental, the flood models provide South American insurance and reinsurance firms, as well as local governmental organizations, with new information that helps to identify and manage their exposure to flash floods caused by heavy rains and riverine overflow.
 Related results will be available for individual companies as well as the market as a whole and will have implications on planning, reinsurance and risk mitigation.

-Dr. Justin Butler, Managing Director, Ambiental said: “The CAT modelling companies haven’t yet focused on Latin America and the lack of tools has made it extremely difficult for insurers to evaluate flood risk.
+Dr. Justin Butler, Chief Executive Officer, Ambiental said: “The CAT modelling companies haven’t yet focused on Latin America and the lack of tools has made it extremely difficult for insurers to evaluate flood risk.
 We’ve now gone some way to solving the problem with simple prototype flood models which can be expanded as more data is collected.”

 The news was presented to the market at the Geneva Association’s 2nd Climate Change and Insurance meeting held in Sao Paulo on September 27 by Dr. Juan England, Deputy Managing Director, Willis Re and leader of the reinsurance broker’s catastrophe risk modelling in Latin America.